-Since I am a recent graduate of the University of California – Davis, a lot of my relevant experience was gained there.
+Since I am a 2019 graduate of the University of California – Davis, a lot of my relevant experience was gained there.
 I worked at our school newspaper, The California Aggie, for nearly all of my collegiate career.
 Most recently, I was the Features Editor and a member of the editorial board.
 Before that, I served as a satire writer and satire editor.
 Alongside this publication, I worked at Her Campus Media (my author profile can be found here) where I both wrote weekly articles and edited approximately 120 articles per year.

 Other professional experiences include serving as the president of our large public university's only theatre club and holding four different jobs at UC Davis Undergraduate Admissions, where I learned administrative assistant skills and became familiar with Microsoft Office, G Suite, and multiline phones.
 As a tour guide and my graduation's commencement speaker, I am a skilled public speaker (which I credit to doing stand-up comedy and theatre for the past six years).